Flowx08/mlops/reports/README.md

 > Answer length: 100-200 words.
 > Answer:

-In our project we made 2 different docker images: one for training the model and one for deploying it with fastapi.
-The first docker images is created using the config file train.dockerfile in our repository while the other one is created using the app.dockerfile.
-We made some bash script to easily build and run the docker images.
-We build the image by running ./scripts/docker_app_build.sh and we execute the image by using the script ./scripts/docker_app_run.sh.
+In our project we made 2 different Docker images: one for training the model and one for deploying it with fastAPI.
+The first Docker image is created using the config file train.dockerfile in our repository, while the other one is created using the app.dockerfile.
+We made some bash scripts to easily build and run the Docker images.
+We build the image by running ./scripts/docker_app_build.sh, and we execute the image by using the script ./scripts/docker_app_run.sh.

 ### Question 16